CentML/llm-inference-bench/README.md

 # Cserve Lightweight Benchmarker
 This benchmark operates entirely external to any serving framework, and can easily be extended and modified.
 Provides a variety of statistics and profiling modes.
 It is intended to be a standalone tool for precise statistically significant benchmarking with a particular input/output distribution.
 Each request consists of a single prompt and single decode.

-This benchmark basically sends out as many requests as you specify, with the time that request hits the model server based on a distribution that you specify.
+This benchmark basically sends out as many requests as you specify, with the length of the request and time that request hits the model server based on distributions that you specify.

 ### Installation
 1) Install rust: `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh` and restart the shell.
 See: https://www.rust-lang.org/tools/install